 There is even a handy elastic cross-compression strap on the bottom to help secure some or all of your luggage.
-This helps when it's in transport of just to keep down one layer while you are packing the second.
+This helps when it’s in the transport of just to keep down one layer while you are packing the second.

-On the flap you have a near full width mesh pocket to separate out some more sensitive items (blouse, shirt, pants - for dinners out perhaps) or just keep your dirty gear away from your clean (although I recommend a laundry bag for that).
+On the flap, you have a near full-width mesh pocket to separate out some more sensitive items (blouse, shirt, pants – for dinners out perhaps) or just keep your dirty gear away from your clean (although I recommend a laundry bag for that).

 The problem with such luggage, especially hard cases is a lack of pockets.

 I love that Victorinox has given us three useful front pockets.
 Two slim zippered pockets/panels on the very front (good for papers, magazines, small clothes).